Gretchen Garner: Later life and death

 During Garner's later life, she continued to write scholarly articles, exhibition catalogs and books.
 Her last book was Winold Reiss and the Cincinnati Union Terminal where Garner reawakens Reiss’ full-color images of the mosaic murals in the Cincinnati Union Terminal.
 In the 1980s, Garner was inspired by the countryside around Chicago and which inspired her to take up outdoor photography.
 She then travel around the USA and Europe for a decade.
 Some of the landscapes Garner portrayed included Denmark, Sweden and France.
-During the 1980s she also served as the Head, Department of Art at the University of Connecticut from 1989-1992 and served as a Professor there until 1994.
+During the 1980s she also served as the Head, Department of Art at the University of Connecticut from 1989–1992 and served as a Professor there until 1994.
 From there, Garner transferred to Moore College of Art and Design to become an Academic Dean until 1997.
 Garner was an adjunct professor as well as visiting artist for The Ohio State University between 2003–2007.
-From 2007–2017 Garner resided back to her residence in Columbus, Ohio until she died at the age of 77.
+From 2007–2017 Garner resided in her residence in Columbus, Ohio until she died at the age of 77.